sophiebatten123/GinAmore/README.md

 # Agile Planning Enviroment

-The story point allocation above is based upon a 100 point iteration.
-Using the MoSCoW method each user story was then been labeled as being either 'Must Have', 'Should Have', 'Could Have' or 'Wont Have', this then guided the focus and planning of the project.
+The story point allocation above is based upon a 100 point iteration and uses the Fibonacci Sequence.
+Using the MoSCoW method each user story was then been labeled as being either 'Must Have', 'Should Have', 'Could Have' or 'Wont Have', based upon its importance to the project whilst following the 60:20:20 MoSCoW format.
 Note that the 'Wont Have' User Story below was excluded from the 60:20:20 MoSCoW allocation.

 ![Acceptance Criteria](static/images/agile-screenshot.PNG)